10 Ways to Elevate Employee Experience in the Workplace

 7. Prioritizing Holistic Workplace Wellbeing Programs

 With 62% of employees wanting more mental health support from their employer, workplace well-being has become a top priority.
-Programs that focus on an employee’s physical, mental, emotional, and financial health are now available.
+Programs that focus on an employeeโ€™s physical, mental, emotional, and financial health are now available.

 Another trend involves more progressive organizations going beyond traditional EAP (employee assistance program) offerings, and instead training supervisors in mental health first aid, offering stress-reduction workshops, and providing other resources to build resilience.
-These programs are both normalizing the discussion of mental health and helping employees navigate their stressors.
+These programs are both normalizing the discussion of mental health and helping employees navigate their stressors.ย

-Financial wellbeing is also an important aspect of the employee experience.
+Financial well-being is also an important aspect of the employee experience.
 58% of employees report feeling that financial wellness programs impact their overall satisfaction with their job.
-Educational resources, assistance with financial planning, and emergency assistance programs help reduce one of life’s biggest stressors.
+Educational resources, assistance with financial planning, and emergency assistance programs help reduce one of lifeโ€™s biggest stressors.

 8. Building Authentic Community Through Team Collaboration

-Strong workplace relationships form the foundation of exceptional employee experience.
+Strong workplace relationships form the foundation of an exceptional employee experience.
 Cross-functional projects, innovation challenges, and collaborative initiatives create opportunities for people to work with colleagues they might not otherwise encounter.
+According to LinkedIn research, 66% of employees believe cross-department collaboration enhances innovation.

+These connections expand perspectives while building the social fabric of the organization.
 Meaningful social connection leads to 50% higher job satisfaction.
-Intentional community-building—through interest groups, volunteer opportunities, or social events—helps people form relationships that make work more enjoyable and fulfilling.
+Intentional community-buildingโ€”through interest groups, volunteer opportunities, or social eventsโ€”helps people form relationships that make work more enjoyable and fulfilling.

 9. Implementing Flexible Work Arrangements That Honor Work-Life Integration

 The pandemic permanently shifted expectations around workplace flexibility, with 83% of employees now preferring hybrid arrangements.
 Organizations must adapt to these preferences or risk losing talent to more accommodating competitors.
+Results-oriented work environments focus on outcomes rather than hours logged, giving employees greater autonomy over when and how they complete their responsibilities.

+This approach requires managers skilled at leading distributed teams and measuring impact rather than activity.
 Personalized flexibility recognizes that different roles and individuals have unique needs.
 Options like core hours combined with flexible schedules, compressed workweeks, or occasional remote days provide choice while maintaining operational effectiveness.

 10. Gathering and Acting on Employee Feedback